eric-volz/DefichainPython/docs/additionalInfos/reddit/announcement02.md

 With this mnemonic seeds can be generated and addresses and private keys can be extracted.

 The HDWallet implementation corresponds to the addresses of the lightwallet.
-So it is possible to find out private keys to addresses using the mnemonic Seeds of the lightwallet.
+So it is possible to find out private keys to addresses using the mnemonic seeds of the lightwallet.
 These private keys can then be imported into a defichain node wallet.
 With that is possible to control your lightwallet address.